gmacario/easy-build/build-yocto-genivi/README.md

     $ docker run -ti gmacario/build-yocto-genivi

-As a result you will be logged into the container as user `build`
+As a result a new Docker container will be created and you will be logged as user `build` into it:

 ```
-TODO
+gmacario@mv-linux-powerhorse:~⟫ docker run -ti gmacario/build-yocto-genivi
+build@8f58c7795ca9:~$
 ```

-Notice that in absence of the `--volume <hostdir>:/home/build` option, the result of the build are stored inside the container and will disappear when the container is removed.
+Notice that in absence of the `--volume <hostdir>:/home/build` option to `docker run`, the build results will be stored inside the container, therefore they will disappear when the container is removed.

-The `--volume <hostdir>:/home/build` option is used to prevent the Yocto build directory to fill in the partition where Docker creates the containers, as well as for preserving the build directory after the container is destroyed.

 ### Setting up an interactive development environment for YGB and GDP

+Change to a empty directory with at least 50 GB disk space, then type the following command:

     $ docker run -ti \
       --volume $PWD:/home/build \
-      test/build-yocto-genivi
+      gmacario/build-yocto-genivi

+The `--volume <hostdir>:/home/build` option is used to prevent the Yocto build directory to fill in the partition where Docker creates the containers, as well as for preserving the build directory after the container is destroyed.

-As a result you will be logged into the container as user `build`
+As a result a new Docker container will be created and you will be logged as user `build` into it:

 ```
 gmacario@mv-linux-powerhorse:~/test⟫ docker run -ti \
 >       --volume $PWD:/home/build \
->       test/build-yocto-genivi
+>       gmacario/build-yocto-genivi
 build@9be124a40754:~$
 ```

-You may now execute `/usr/local/bin/clone-and-build-gdp.sh`, or follow the instructions inside the GENIVI wiki for building:
+You may now follow the instructions inside the GENIVI wiki for building:

 * Yocto GENIVI Baseline
 * GENIVI Demo Platform

+Or use the `/usr/local/bin/clone-and-build-gdp.sh` script as explained in the following section.

-### Building GDP non-interactively
+### Building GDP from sources

-The Docker image contains a sample `clone-and-build-gdp.sh` which may be run to clone the GDP sources from git.projects.genivi.org and perform a full build of the GDP image.
+The Docker image contains a sample `clone-and-build-gdp.sh` script which may be run to clone the GDP sources from the GENIVI git repository, then perform a full build of the GDP image.

-You may perform the build running the following command:
+To perform a complete build of the GDP, change to a empty directory with at least 50 GB disk space, then type the following command:

-    $ docker run -ti \
+    $ docker run -ti --volume $PWD:/home/build gmacario/build-yocto-genivi

-      --volume $PWD:/home/build \
-      test/build-yocto-genivi
+Then when logged as `build@<container>` run the helper script:

-      /usr/local/bin/clone-and-build-gdp.sh
+    build@0b7eaf86c65d:~$ /usr/local/bin/clone-and-build-gdp.sh

 Sample result:

 ```
-gmacario@mv-linux-powerhorse:~/test⟫ docker run -ti \
+gmacario@mv-linux-powerhorse:~/test⟫ docker run -ti --volume $PWD:/home/build test/build-yocto-genivi
->       --volume $PWD:/home/build \
->       test/build-yocto-genivi
-      /usr/local/bin/clone-and-build-gdp.sh
-      /usr/local/bin/clone-and-build-gdp.sh
-build@2c61b74cac79:~$       /usr/local/bin/clone-and-build-gdp.sh
+build@0b7eaf86c65d:~$ /usr/local/bin/clone-and-build-gdp.sh
 + set -e
 + GDP_URL=git://git.projects.genivi.org/genivi-demo-platform.git
 + GDP_BRANCH=qemux86-64